 Enhance the mood with garden structures and sounds

-Nighttime atmosphere can make for a magical evening.
-A few sensory features such as white or gray painted structures or statues, wind chimes or fountains will add the perfect finishing touched to your evening ambience.
+The nighttime atmosphere can make for a magical evening.
+A few sensory features such as white or gray painted structures or statues, wind chimes, or fountains add the perfect finishing touched to your evening ambience.

 Keep out pesky party crashers